jsanz/carto_cli/README.md

   -h, --help            Show this message and exit.

 Commands:
-  kill     Kills a query based on its pid queries  Shows the current running queries run      Execute a SQL passed as a string version  Prints the version of this application
+  functions  Functions on your account kill       Kills a query based on its pid queries    Shows the current running queries run        Execute a SQL passed as a string schemas    List your organization schemas version    Prints the version of this application
 ```

 Check for details on each command as they have especific options.